 Your first action, of course, should be to follow the advice of public health professionals.
-Diligently wash your hands, self-isolate as long as we’re under restrictions, and stay at least 6 feet away from others if you have to go out.
-Doing so greatly reduces your risk of contracting or spreading the COVID-19 virus, according to the epidemiologists.
+Diligently wash your hands, self-isolate as long as we’re under restrictions, and stay at least six feet away from others if you have to go out.
+This will greatly reduce your risk of contracting or spreading the COVID-19 virus, according to epidemiologists.

-But that doesn’t help you plan for unexpected outcomes and longer-term issues that affect your finances and your family’s well-being.
-My advice is to give some thought to the following:
+But that doesn’t help you plan for unexpected outcomes and long-term issues that impact your finances and your family’s well-being.

 - What would happen if you were unable to make or communicate financial and personal decisions for several weeks due to a critical illness?